Not all self-harm ‘looks’ like self-harm

 How to get help

-If you think you’re self-harming and you’re ready to stop, that’s fantastic.
+If you think you’re self-harming and you would like to recover, that’s fantastic.
 A big part of overcoming self-harm is about replacing unhealthy behaviours with healthy ones.
 You can read more about that here, here, and here.
 Further support could look like:

 - Getting expert advice.
 Organisations such as Childline, Young Minds, Samaritans and us at The Mix have helplines and chat services dedicated to helping young people access the help they deserve.
 They will also be able to refer you to other services which have specialist knowledge of your form of self-harm.